Privacy choices

 # Exact ties keep the earlier dark-to-light candidate.

-if fallback is null
+if strongest_available_fallback is null

-or raw > fallback.raw
+or raw > strongest_available_fallback.raw

-or (raw == fallback.raw and distance < fallback.distance):
+or (raw == strongest_available_fallback.raw

-fallback = {candidate, raw, distance, lightness}
+strongest_available_fallback = {candidate, raw, distance, lightness}

 # Tie-breaker: closest HSL lightness to the source.